Wazuh server cluster

 Arguments<Dict>

-Receive an API call related to cluster information: Get nodes information or healthcheck.
+Receive an API call related to cluster information.
+This gets node information or healthcheck.

 dapi